 That bright, innocent, neuron-filled child’s brain keeps asking “Why?”
 “Why?”
 Each “Why” and each answer is absorbed so fast during these critical periods of neuron growth and discovery that it will make your head spin.
 As the babies in the home movies and the videos grow up, they progress through several critical windows.

 From infant to toddler to child to adolescent, the youngsters receive encouragement, coaching, and influence from parents, family and friends.
 It’s as if each person can have a hand in “drawing” the mapping of neurons during the formative years of a child’s life, when the child’s brain acquires knowledge and develops neuronal connections.

 In a real sense, these “maps” show the journey that these children’s future lives will take.

 This post is an excerpt from chapter 9.7.2 of Inventory of the Universe.

 The Explanation Blog Bonus

 Below is a video that reveals what happens and the importance of relationships on young children during their first three years.
 Their neurons are developing at the rate of 700 new ones every second!
 Parents and all people are a tremendous influence on secure attachment relationship in preparing a child for its future.

-Did you know that neurons ‘migrate’ in a very organized way to their ultimate destination in a forming brain.
+Did you know that neurons ‘migrate’ in a very organized way to their ultimate destination in a forming child’s brain.
 No other cells do this.
-Millions and millions of neurons forming this very compact mass and then slowly the circuits are developed and pruned.
+Millions and millions of neurons forming this very compact mass, and then slowly the circuits are developed and pruned.
 Worth a watch.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Critical Periods: When a Child’s Brain Accelerates its Development
+Please use the Social Network links just below to share this information from The Explanation, Critical Periods: When a Child’s Brain Accelerates its Development